vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

   - "acz"
   - "ift"
 draft: false
-description: "Updating the raw RFC with the new transport layer specifying libp2p mixnet protocol and implementing another PoC over Waku."
+description: "Achieving mixnet's PoC on Waku network, updating the RFC for libp2p compatibility, sharing results, and exploring further research for EF grants."

 ---

 `vac:acz:ift:2025q1-libp2p-mix-poc`

-Updating the raw RFC with the new transport layer specifying libp2p mixnet protocol and implementing a PoC over Waku.
+Achieving mixnet's PoC on Waku network, updating the RFC for libp2p compatibility, sharing results, and exploring further research for EF grants.
 ## Description

-This commitment entails finalizing the implementation of the core functionality for the anonymization layer over Waku, including thorough testing, documentation, and presenting the results to the community on the gossipsub PoC, as well as contributing to IFT projects.
+This commitment entails achieving proof of concept (PoC) for the base functionality of mixnet (Waku over mix).
+Additionally, it includes updating the RFC by replacing the custom transport protocol with a new TCP-based transport protocol, enhancing mixnet's compatibility with libp2p.
+The results will then be shared through a blogpost and a research paper, followed by researching the use case, features and further research topics to apply for EF grants.

 ### Background